discummer/discum-remaded/readme.md

 A: This is because of your user agent (https://stackoverflow.com/a/24914742/14776493).
 Either try again or reinitialize your client with a new user agent.

 ## Notes
 In recent years, token logging has become more common (as many people don't check code before they run it).
-I've seen many closed-source selfbots, and while surely some are well intentioned, others not so much.
-Discum (discord api wrapper) is open-sourced and organized to provide transparency, but even so, we encourage you to look at the code.
+I've seen many closed-source selfbots, and while surely some are well intentioned, others not so much. discumremaded (discord api wrapper) is open-sourced and organized to provide transparency, but even so, we encourage you to look at the code.
 Not only will looking at the code help you to better understand how discord's api is structured, but it'll also let you know exactly what you're running.
-If you have questions about Discum (after looking at the docs & previous issues), free to ask us.
+If you have questions about discumremaded (after looking at the docs & previous issues), free to ask us.